sad-emu/salmon-cannon/README.md

 - `SBInterfaceName`: Network interface you wish to attach through.
 (Optional)
 - `SBAllowedInAddresses`: Near node only.
 List of hostname/IPs allowed to connect to the near.
 (Allows all if not set)
 - `SBAllowedOutAddresses`: Far node only.
 List of hostname/IPs connections can be proxies to.
 (Allows all if not set)
+- `SBSharedSecret`: Allows bridges to be encrypted with a pre shared secret.
+Will reduce performance.
+Entirely optional, QUIC already enforces TLS.

 ### Logging Configuration (`GlobalLog`)
 Logging is configured via the `GlobalLog` section in your config: